Identity Theft Guide

 Your creditors refuse to clear you of responsibility for the fraud.

 Do your research.
 Understand what a company will or will not do for you and the TOTAL cost of service.
-Before paying for the service, ask if the following businesses you may already be using offers identity theft restoration services:
+Before paying for the service, ask if the following businesses you may already be using offer identity theft restoration services:

 Pre-paid legal plan